k3rnel-paN1c5/Delta/README.md

   * **Advanced Knowledge Distillation**: Implements a combined distillation loss function, using pixel-wise, gradient matching, scale-invariant, and feature-based losses to effectively transfer knowledge from the teacher's output and intermediate layers.
   * **End-to-End Pipeline**: Provides a full workflow from model training and evaluation to exporting for mobile deployment.
   * **Model Export**: Includes scripts to convert the trained PyTorch model to **ONNX** for mobile use.
-  * **Cross-Platform Mobile App**: A Flutter app for Android and iOS that lets you pick an image from your gallery and visualize the generated depth map in real-time.
+  * **Cross-Platform Mobile App**: A Flutter app for Android and iOS that lets you pick an image from your gallery and visualize the generated depth map in real-time, or lets you view a live depth camera.

 -----